 For applicants that are upgrading to Applicant Web Services Version 2.0:

-From Web Service Library V1 to V2.0
+About Web Service V2.0

 All V2.0 web services were changed to use strongly typed objects to allow the interfaces to become more descriptive in their input and output parameters.
 Clients are no longer passing an XML string; rather the client is populating the values in a value object and then dispatching it to the server in the input message.
 This change allows Grants.gov to perform an initial validation on the structure and the contents of each parameter upon invocation of the web service.